Applications will open in January 2024.

-Research projects in any aspect of the field of orthopaedic surgery or surgical care will be considered, including basic science, diagnosis, treatment, surgical technology, logistics or audit.
+Research projects in any aspect of the field of orthopaedic surgery or surgical care will be considered, including basic science, diagnosis, treatment, surgical technology, AI, logistics or audit.
 The research can be self-contained or part of a wider research programme and should be integral to the applicant pursuing a higher degree.

 Funding will be available for salary (maximum £60k) or as a stipend at UKRI levels.